-Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall, under normal authorized use, be free of defect in material and workmanship for a period of five (5) years or five hundred (500) hours (whichever occurs first), from the date of delivery.
+Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall, under normal authorized use, be free of defect in material and workmanship for a period of five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
 This coverage applies to factory-installed components including boat parts, options, or other components not manufactured by Nautique Boat Company.